Payment Hub

 ACH payments, also known as "direct payments," are a method of electronic funds transfer from one bank or checking account to another without using paper checks, credit or debit card networks, wire transfers, or cash.

-Since first being established, ACH transfers have grown in usage and popularity—according to Nacha.org, there were 7.7 billion ACH transactions within the first quarter of 2023.
+Since first being established, this type of ACH transaction has grown in usage and popularity—according to Nacha.org, there were 7.7 billion ACH transactions within the first quarter of 2023 [1].

 ACH transfers are common and familiar to most consumers, even if they aren't aware of the lingo.
 If you pay your bills electronically (rather than writing a check or entering a credit card number) or get a direct deposit from your employer, the ACH network is likely at work.

-ACH transfers are increasing in popularity among businesses, too.
+ACH processing of transfers are increasing in popularity among businesses, too.
 In fact, B2B payment volume increased by 15.5 percent from 2021 to 2022.
-ACH payment transfers are faster and more dependable than checks, allowing them to be automated and streamline accounting.
+ACH payment transfers are faster and more dependable than checks, allowing them to be automated and streamline accounting [2].

-In general, ACH transfers cost less to process than credit card payments or wire transfer.
+In general, ACH banking transactions of transfers cost less to process than credit card payments or wire transfer.
 The savings may be significant if you accept recurring payments as a business.
 (If you still want to accept credit cards, find out how to avoid credit card processing fees.)

 Differences Between ACH Payments, Wire Transfers, and EFT Payments